michaellynn/michaellynn.github.io/_posts/2020-03-28-minecraft-harmony.md

 - [AdoptOpenJDK 8](https://adoptopenjdk.net) - use "OpenJDK 8 (LTS)" latest release.
 Even though Java is now up to version 14 or whatever, the entire Minecraft modding ecosystem is pinned very strictly to 8.
 This particular distribution is an easy to install, free, and legal to use distribution of OpenJDK.
 - CraftBukkit server - I'd recommend downloading [this specific version \(1.15.2\)](https://cdn.getbukkit.org/craftbukkit/craftbukkit-1.15.2.jar), as that's what GeyserMC supports as of this blog post
-- GeyserMC - specifically the ["Geyser.jar" artefact file](https://ci.nukkitx.com/job/GeyserMC/job/Geyser/job/inventory/) from branch **"inventory"**, for now.
+- ~~GeyserMC - specifically the ["Geyser.jar" artefact file](https://ci.nukkitx.com/job/GeyserMC/job/Geyser/job/inventory/) from branch **"inventory"**, for now.
 This branch is where a lot of work is going on to make inventory for Bedrock players work better, especially if the players are in creative mode (like my youngest daughter adores playing).
+You can also build this from their Github repo directly if you like, but this is their continuous build server and any changes you see landing there show up here relatively quickly.~~
+- GeyserMC - [Please make sure to [read part 2](/2020/05/25/minecraft-harmony-part-2/) for what changed here.]
+The ["Geyser.jar" artefact file](https://ci.nukkitx.com/job/GeyserMC/job/Geyser/job/master/) from branch **"master"**.
 You can also build this from their Github repo directly if you like, but this is their continuous build server and any changes you see landing there show up here relatively quickly.

 ## How to set it up: